Ultraviolet suppression and nonlocality in optical model potentials for nucleon-nucleus scattering: Summary and conclusions

 \section{Summary and conclusions}

 We have investigated the role of high momentum components of microscopic optical model potentials for nucleon-nucleus scattering by studying its incidence on the nonlocal structure in coordinate space.
 The study considers closed-shell nuclei with mass number in the range $4\!\leq\!
 A\!\leq\!
 208$, for energies from tens of MeV up to 1~GeV.
-To this purpose microscopic optical model potentials are constructed in momentum space using Bruckner-Hartree-Fock $g$ matrices based on AV18 and N3LO chiral potentials.
-We confirm that the gradual suppression of high-momentum contributions of the optical potential results in quite different coordinate-space counterparts, all of them accounting for the same scattering observables within an specified accuracy.
-Furthermore, we obtain a minimum cutoff momentum $Q$, function of the target mass number and energy of the process, that filters out irrelevant ultraviolet components of the potential.
-We also find that ultraviolet suppression to PB nonlocal potential or local Woods-Saxon potentials results in nonlocal potentials with similar appearance to microscopic models in momentum space.
+To this purpose microscopic optical model potentials were constructed in momentum space using Bruckner-Hartree-Fock $g$ matrices based on AV18 and N3LO chiral potentials.
+We confirm that the gradual suppression of high-momentum contributions of the optical potential results in quite different coordinate-space counterparts, all of them accounting for the same scattering observables within a specified accuracy.
+Furthermore, we obtain a minimum cutoff momentum $Q$, a function of the target mass number and energy of the process, that filters out irrelevant ultraviolet components of the potential.
+We have also found that ultraviolet suppression to PB-type nonlocal potentials or local Woods-Saxon potentials results in nonlocal potentials with similar appearance to those based on microscopic models in momentum space.

-With this study we have found that, for a given target and energy, there is a momentum threshold above which features of the potential become meaningless.
-From the prospective of momentum-space optical potential calculations, such as those investigated in Refs.~\cite{Arellano1990,Elster1990,Crespo1990,Vorabbi2016,Aguayo2008,Weppner1998,Arellano2011a}, the identification of $Q$ is particularly useful as it allows to set reliable bounds to the momentum domain over which the potential needs to be evaluated.
+With this study we have shown that, for a given target and energy, there is a momentum threshold above which features of the potential become physically meaningless.
+From the prospective of momentum-space optical potential calculations, such as those investigated in Refs.~\cite{Arellano1990,Elster1990,Crespo1990,Vorabbi2016,Aguayo2008,Weppner1998,Arellano2011b}, the identification of $Q$ is particularly useful as it allows to set reliable bounds for the momentum domain over which the potential needs to be evaluated.
 The resulting potentials, referred as \textit{irreducible} in Ref.~\cite{Arellano2018}, appear to have similar structure in coordinate space.